Where Is Self-admitted Code Generated by Large Language Models on GitHub?

-Among the GPT-generated code, 29\% of TypeScript code has been modified, followed by 28\% for C/C++, 27\% for JavaScript, 24\% for Java, and 22\% for Python.
-The median number of modifications to GPT-generated code ranges between 1 and 2 across these five programming languages.
-For all code changes, the median number of LOC added is between 0 and 4 across the five programming languages, while the median number of LOC deleted is 0.
-This suggests that the GPT-generated code typically undergoes few modifications once created, and those that do occur are generally minor, reflecting targeted adjustments rather than extensive rewrites or overhauls.
-However, there are rare instances involving substantial modifications to GPT-generated code.
-For example, the GPT-generated code in the ``vaporview'' project \footnote{\url{https://github.com/Lramseyer/vaporview}} has undergone 39 changes from the initial commit \footnote{\url{https://github.com/Lramseyer/vaporview/blob/f35da421aca01528cfa7969ecef63bd5d2f801cb/src/web/extension.ts}} to the latest modification \footnote{\url{https://github.com/Lramseyer/vaporview/blob/a50cc53eb9a411bd671270f9a8dfd0ada048b3f4/src/web/extension.ts}} , involving various types of modifications such as feature additions, bug fixes, optimizations, and refactoring.
-These changes have ultimately increased the total LOC by 1,031.
+Among the self-admitted GPT-generated code, 39\% C/C++ code has been modified, followed by 27\% for Python, 15\% for Java, 13\% for JavaScript, and 8\% for TypeScript.
+The median number of modifications to the self-admitted GPT-generated code ranges between 1 and 2 across these five languages.
+For all code changes, the median number of LOC added is between 0 and 4, while the median number of LOC deleted is 0.
+This suggests that the self-admitted GPT-generated code typically undergoes few modifications once created, and those that do occur are generally minor, reflecting targeted adjustments rather than extensive rewrites or overhauls.
+However, there are rare instances involving substantial modifications to the self-admitted GPT-generated code.
+For example, the GPT-generated code in the ``vaporview'' project \cite{vaporview} has undergone 39 changes from the initial commit \cite{vaporview-commit-f35d} to the latest modification \cite{vaporview-commit-a50c}, involving various types of modifications such as feature additions, bug fixes, optimizations, and refactoring.
+These changes ultimately increase the total LOC by 1,031.

-8\% of GPT-generated C/C++ code is modified due to bugs, with TypeScript at 6\%, Python at 5\%, Java at 3\%, and JavaScript at 3\%.
-The higher frequency of bug-fix modifications in C/C++ code may result from the nature of their content: 33\% of the modified code is the algorithm and data structure implementation code, and 17\% pertains to business logic code, which is inherently more complex and susceptible to bugs than other types of code.
+12\% of the self-admitted GPT-generated C/C++ code is modified due to bugs, with Python at 6\%, Java at 5\%, JavaScript at 4\%, and TypeScript at 4\%.
 The median number of bug-fix modifications to GPT-generated code is 1 across the five programming languages, indicating that bug-related modifications in GPT-generated code are relatively infrequent.